c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 ```

-the rsaEncrypt method takes a `textToEncrypt`  and a `publicKeyString` as inputs .
+the rsaEncrypt method takes a `textToEncrypt`  and a publicKeyString input.
-first it takes the `textToEncrypt` and convert it to byte array again using UTF-8 encodiing , and generate an RSA encryption object with a key size of 1024  using `rsaCryptoServiceProvider` . this encryption is used to encrypt the byte array and convert them into base64 encoding string .
+first, it takes the `textToEncrypt` and converts it to a byte array again using UTF-8 encoding, and generates an RSA encryption object with a key size of 1024  using `rsaCryptoServiceProvider` . this encryption is used to encrypt the byte array and convert them into a base64 encoding string.

 #### AES encryption